top of page

 Spring Eating with Traditional Chinese Medicine

-During the winter we tend to eat heavier, fatter foods for comfort and warmth.
-In spring the air gets warmer and brighter and we get up and moving again, and the foods of springtime all assist with this transition back to activity.
+Spring is a time of regrowth and change in the natural world, and according to Traditional Chinese Medicine it's the best time to start making changes in our diet too!
+During the winter we tend to eat heavier, fattier foods for comfort and warmth.
+In spring, the air gets warmer and brighter and we get up and moving again, so the foods of springtime all assist with this transition back to activity.

 Some of the best foods to incorporate into your diet this spring are: